 - Specific-Issue Test: This type of test is used to determine the truthfulness of a particular incident or statement.
 The examiner will ask specific questions related to the incident.

-- Pre-employment screening: This type of test is often used by employers to screen job candidates for certain positions.
+- Pre-employment screening: Such a test is often used by employers to screen job candidates for certain positions.
 The questions are typically focused on the candidate’s qualifications, background, and suitability for the job.
 Pre-employment screening tests are designed to identify potential security risks, such as theft or espionage, or to determine if the candidate has provided false information on their job application.

-- Criminal Investigation: This type of test is used by law enforcement agencies to investigate criminal cases.
+- Criminal Investigation: This is used by law enforcement agencies to investigate criminal cases.
 The questions are focused on the specific incident being investigated, and the examiner will try to determine if the person being tested was involved in the crime.

 Who will administer your exam?